Recurrent dislocation of the patella is not a common entity. It may be congenital, developmental, or post-traumatic.

-Taut lateral patellar retinaculum and patellofemoral ligament, contracted and hypertrophied vastus lateralis and tight iliotibial tract may contribute to dislocation of patella.
+Taut lateral patellar retinaculum and patellofemoral ligament contracted and hypertrophied vastus lateralis and tight iliotibial tract may contribute to dislocation of the patella.

 Atrophy, weakness, or a high oblique insertion of the vastus medialis is a factor in most patients.
 The vastus medialis is a dynamic medial stabilizer of the patella.

 Lateral tibiofibular torsion and genu valgum will displace the insertion of the patellar ligament laterally and cause valgus position of the quadriceps mechanism.

 Q angle is the angle formed between the patellar tendon with a vertical line extended distally from the center of the inferior pole of the patella.
 Its value can provide a guide to the rotatory-angular forces.